Finished Symphony

-"Finished Symphony" is a song by the British electronic music group Hybrid.
+"Finished Symphony" is a song by the Welsh electronic music group Hybrid.
 It is the first single from their debut album Wide Angle.
 The track's popularity has increased since its release, and it has been used in various chillout collections, including the Ibiza series.
 The song has also been used in BBC's TV series Top Gear, most notably during Season 7 Episode 5 which featured the Bugatti Veyron.
-There are two versions of the single, the UK version and Australia & Hong Kong version.
+There are two versions of the single, the UK version and Australia and Hong Kong version.

 All orchestral parts of the song are performed by the Russian Federal Orchestra.

+A remix by Canadian electronic music producer deadmau5 was made for Hybrid's 2007 album Re_Mixed.